Faces of the Enchanter tragedy: Top bar owner, a handyman, a builder - and all dads

 Search efforts, led by the Rescue Co-ordination Centre at Maritime NZ, have now concluded, after Enchanter first sent out a distress signal just after 8pm on Sunday.

-Westpac Rescue Helicopter staff Aaron Knight and Casey Drum were among those scouring the ocean yesterday and today as the search for the final missing person continued.
+Westpac Rescue Helicopter staff Aaron Knight and Casey Drum were among those scouring the ocean yesterday as the search for the final missing person continued.

 Knight, a co-pilot, left Auckland early on Monday morning, flying up through Auckland's torrential rain before spending hours looking for the Enchanter's hull - where it was suspected one of the occupants might still be inside.